italrr/canvas/README.md

 canvas [~]
 ----------
 `canvas` is a dynamic, high-level, JIT compiled, general purpose, scripting/programming language designed and developed as an extension interface or propotyping tool for scrapy solutions.
-The philosophy of `canvas` is to aim to be as simple as it can possibly be while also being as powerful as the user can make it out while remaining highly flexible.
+The philosophy of `canvas` is to aim to be as simple as it can possibly be while also being as powerful as the user can make it out while remaining highly flexible and uncumbersome.

 It's a language concieved when I was in college.
 It had had many different iterations, variations and rewrites.
 It's heavily inspired by other languages of my choice such as Python and JavaScript.
 There's a small touch of Lisp as well.
+This final design, I believe, fulfills my vision for this project.

 ## Features
 - JIT Compiled